 Applications of POCUS for the carotid artery and an introduction to spectral Doppler

-The carotid artery is the first cardiovascular chapter mostly because it is an ideal way to develop expertise with spectral Doppler.
-However, this exam also has utility for cardiovascular risk assessment and for estimating volume responsiveness in patients.
+The carotid artery is the first cardiovascular chapter because it is an ideal way to begin understanding spectral Doppler.
+However, this exam has utility for cardiovascular risk assessment and for estimating volume responsiveness in patients.

-Screening for carotid stenosis (usually of the internal carotid) is beyond the equipment and experience in the clinic.
-However, carotid atherosclerotic plaque is easily detected because it is echogenic.
+Screening for asymptomatic carotid stenosis is not routinely done in our clinic.
+However, carotid atherosclerotic plaque is easily detected.
 Here is a depiction of the carotid artery anatomy in the neck.
-The internal carotid remains larger and more posterior than the external carotid.
+The internal carotid usually remains larger and more posterior than the external carotid.

-A longitudinal bilateral carotid survey up through the bulb is a reasonable and efficient approach.
-Plaque is often most severe within 2 cm of the carotid bulb.
-This survey is done using the same VENOUS exam type used for the carotid flow time described below and the JVP exam discussed in the next chapter.
-Below is a modest plaque in the carotid just before the bulb.
+A bilateral, longitudinal carotid survey up through the bulb is a reasonable and efficient approach.
+Plaque is hyperechoic and usually most severe within 2 cm of the carotid bulb.
+This survey is done using a linear probe with settings optimized for the carotid.
+In some patients, plaque can be easily seen using a magnified, transverse approach.
+Below is a modest plaque in a longitudinal carotid just before the bulb.

-The presence of carotid plaque confirms non-coronary atherosclerotic disease and should put a patient in the high-risk category, requiring maximum secondary prevention therapy.
+The presence of carotid plaque confirms non-coronary atherosclerotic disease which should put a patient in a higher risk category, usually requiring maximum secondary prevention therapy.
 Thus, patients at intermediate risk for atherosclerotic vascular disease could have a carotid survey first, instead of a coronary CT study.
-If plaque is seen, the coronary CT might not be needed.
+If plaque is seen, the coronary CT might not be needed for risk stratification.
 If plaque is not seen, the CT could still be done.
 In this situation, ultrasound is specific but not completely sensitive.

 AN EXERCISE IN SPECTRAL DOPPLER

-Image the right carotid and internal jugular vein transversely just above the clavicle with the L38 linear probe.
-Adjust the depth to put the carotid in the middle of the screen.
+Image the right carotid transversely just above the clavicle, optimizing the carotid image for the machine.
 Then, rotate the probe so the indicator is cephalad and optimize the longitudinal view of the carotid, several cm below the bulb.
-The carotid in this location will be horizontal on the screen in most patients.
+The carotid in this location will be horizontal on the screen.

 Changing the sweep speed: The sweep speed is the recording speed.
-A fast sweep speed spreads things out, allowing greater detail of individual complexes to be seen.
+A fast sweep speed spreads things out, showing fewer complexes but allowing greater detail of individual complexes to be seen.
 A slow sweep speed bunches complexes up so we can see many of them at one time.
-The carotid flow time discussed next needs a fast sweep speed, but there are a few situations when slow sweep speed is better (e.g. carotid velocity variation with respiration in assessing cardiac tamponade).
-With the PWD tracing running, push the Page 1/2 button at the upper right to get the second page; if the sweep speed button is on “Fast”; change it to “Slow” and see the difference.
-Then, change back to “Fast” and return to page 1.
+The carotid flow time discussed next needs a medium or fast sweep speed, but s slow sweep speed is needed to assess carotid velocity variation with respiration in suspected pericardial tamponade.

 CAROTID FLOW TIME (CFT)

-The Hossein-Nejad series of 142 normal volunteers showed a 95% normal range of about 280 – 360 for the CFTc.
-Importantly, they showed that a 45 degree passive leg raise for 1 minute caused a mean change of about 2% in the CFTc, although some normals showed greater changes because the CFTc is sensitive to small changes in volume status.
-Normal individuals at the COC clinic have also shown strong responses to passive leg raise when they have been less than optimally hydrated.
+One series of 142 normal volunteers showed a 95% normal range of about 280 – 360 for the CFTc.
+Importantly, a 45 degree passive leg raise for 1 minute caused a mean change of about 2% in the CFTc in these normal adults, although a few showed greater changes because the CFTc is sensitive to changes in volume status.
+Normal individuals at the COC clinic have also shown good response to passive leg raise when they have been less than fully hydrated.

 The main proposed use of the CFTc is to detect volume responsiveness with the use of passive leg raise, which requires a helper.
 It is key that the patient does not help lift the legs but relaxes the abdomen and breathes normally.
-An induced Valsalva maneuver will block the effects of any autobolus.
+An induced Valsalva maneuver will blunt the effect of any autobolus.
 As the increase in the CFTc with leg raise is progressively greater than 5%, the evidence for volume responsiveness strengthens.
-When a supine CFTc is at the low end of normal and the change with passive leg raise is 15% or greater, there is strong evidence for low LAP that is volume responsive.
+When a supine CFTc is at the low end of normal or clearly low and the change with passive leg raise is 15% or greater, there is strong evidence for low left atrial pressure that is volume responsive.